precice/precice.github.io/content/docs/dev-docs/publications.md

 4. Download components

-    {% important %}
-    The tutorials repository tracks reference result files in Git LFS.
+   Note that the tutorials repository tracks reference result files in Git LFS.
 Download this repository with Git LFS enabled and check that the archives in the `reference-results/` directory in each tutorial can be extracted.
-    {% endimportant %}

     <!-- Algolia complains if we use too large code snippets with syntax highlighting -->
     ```text